jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

  </div>
  ```

 ### Disabled Dates

-Setting disabled date ranges requires a callback on the `isDateDisabled` prop.
-It should determine if the date selected is within an allowable range.
-Below is an example of disabled dates a week either side of today's date.
+To disable selection of certain dates, pass a callback to `isDateDisabled`.
+It should take a date as an argument and return true if it's disabled.
+Below is an example that only allows the selection of dates within a week of today's date.

  ```
 	const XUIDatePicker = require('./datepicker').default;